faulandcc/GesturePatternViewXF/README.md

 ### Usage
 * Add the *GesturePatternView* to your XAML.
-* For .NET MAUI add '.UseSkiaSharp()' to your MauiAppBuilder.
+* For .NET MAUI add '.UseFaulandGesturePattern()' to your MauiAppBuilder.

 #### Properties (all bindable)
 * HorizontalTouchPoints = The number of horizontal touch points to create.